preethikrdy/PhotoProcessor/README.md

 ## Overview

-The PhotoProcessor project consists of several Java classes that demonstrate key Java concepts such as constructors, exception handling, string manipulation, GUI handling with `JOptionPane`, and interactions with an external library (`cmsc131PictureLib`).
 This project serves as a practical application of these concepts through a photo processing system and its associated functionalities.

-## Project Structure

-The project is divided into the following classes, each focusing on different Java topics:

 ### Address.java